andri77/gemini-cli-automation/README.md

 3. Open your web browser and go to `http://localhost:8089` to access the Locust web UI.
 From there, you can start the test by specifying the number of users and the spawn rate.

+### Running Visual Regression Tests

+Visual regression tests use Applitools to capture and compare screenshots of the application's UI to detect any unexpected visual changes.
+To run these tests, you need to have an Applitools account and an API key.

+1.  **Set the Applitools API Key:**

+    You can set your Applitools API key as an environment variable:

+    ```bash
+    export APPLITOOLS_API_KEY="YOUR_APPLITOOLS_API_KEY"
+    ```

+    Alternatively, you can create a file named `applitools.key` in the root directory of the project and add your API key to it.

+2.  **Run the tests:**

+    ```bash
+    pytest tests/
+    ```

 ## Test Design

 The tests are designed using the Page Object Model (POM) architecture.
 This architecture separates the test code from the page-specific code, making the tests more readable, maintainable, and reusable.